mvelinder/ped_draw/README.md

   - [examples/unsorted.ped](examples/unsorted.ped) after sorting is [examples/sorted.ped](examples/sorted.ped) and looks like this
   - ![sorted.png](examples/images/sorted.png "sorted.png")
 - Some slightly wonky lines happen with 8 or more children per set of parents (see above)
+- Currently does not support drawing between single parent-child relatedness